PseudoMon/nononsensebasicjs/docs/events.md

 Don't worry about that `this` and `box` thing yet.
 I'll go there in a bit.

 **Load** is when the page is loaded.
-You've actually seen it in before when we use `window.onload` to insert Javascript into the page.
+You've actually seen it in before when we use `window.onload` to insert JavaScript into the page.

 **Focus** is when the element is currently selected.
 When you click on a textbox and you can type into it, or when you click Tab to then highlight a button or a link, that's when those elements are **focused**.
 When you stop focusing on it, **blur** happens.

 **Mouseover** and **mouseout** are when the mouse's cursor hover over or leave the area.
 But remember that these days, most people browse the internet though their phone using a touchscreen.
-Mouse events are useless there.
+Mouse events don't usually do much here.

 **Submit** is when you submit a form.
 We'll go over that when we talk about Forms later.